stuartellis/stuartellis-site-hugo/content/articles/java-platform.md

 ## Java Class Loaders

 The JVM does not find classes itself.
 Instead, _Java Class Loaders_ look for the appropriate class file when the class is first used.
 By default, a JVM will use three class loaders: the _boot class loader_ (for core libraries that are supplied with the JVM), the _extension class loader_ (for libraries in the extensions directory), and a _system class loader_, which looks on the _classpath_, a list of directories and JARs.
 A classpath can specify any combination of directories, paths to individual JARs, and paths with wildcards to load multiple JARs.
 Web application servers use additional class loaders.
 The _boot class loader_ is written in platform-specific native code, and all other class loaders are written in Java.

+## The Classpath

+The system class loader looks for class files in the locations that are specified by the classpath.
+Each location can either be a directory, the path to a specific JAR file, or a directory with a wildcard.
+In the last case, the loader uses all of the JAR files in the specified directory.

+The classpath is either defined by a CLASSPATH environment variable, or set by a command-line option to the _java_ run-time, or specified in a manifest file.
+It is a colon-separatedlist on UNIX-like systems, a semi-colon separated list on Windows, and space separated list in manifest files.
+This example sets the classpath at the command-line on a UNIX-like system:

+    java -classpath ".:../java-classes/*:/usr/local/lib/java-classes/*"

+The default value of classpath is _._, which means that it checks the current directory.

+## Properties

+Java uses the concept of [Properties](https://docs.oracle.com/javase/tutorial/essential/environment/properties.html) objects to hold configuration information.
+A Properties object is an instance of the _java.util.Properties_ class.
+Each Properties object can hold multiple properties.
+A _property_ is a key-value pair that is held within a Properties object.

+Properties objects are stored as _.properties_ files, usually alongside the the _.class_ files for the application.
+Developers write code in the application to load properties objects from the appropriate properties files when the application starts.

+The Java platform itself uses a Properties object for global configuration.
+This object provides [system properties](https://docs.oracle.com/javase/tutorial/essential/environment/sysprop.html).
+The system properties are accessed through methods on the _System_ class.

 ## Agents